 This post contains affiliate links

 As always I advise that you make them with a keto sugar substitute that you are already familiar with and that you like the taste of, otherwise you won’t enjoy the end result.

 I’ve used several different varieties of low carb sweeteners and we’ve settled on Lakanto granulated monkfruit blend, it tastes great and is easy to substitute in place of regular sugar.
 If you use my link above and the code: NOSHTASTIC you’ll get a discount at the checkout.

-What’s the best peanut butter to use for Low Carb Peanut Butter Cookies?
+What’s the best peanut butter to use for Keto Peanut Butter Cookies?

 If you’re counting carbs then you need to use a creamy sugar free peanut butter for this recipe.